mwgeurts/systematic_error/README.md

 When using the 3D [gamma analysis](http://www.ncbi.nlm.nih.gov/pubmed/9608475) metric, if the Parallel Computing Toolbox is enabled, `CalcGamma()` will attempt to compute the three-dimensional computation using a compatible CUDA device.
 To test whether the local system has a GPU compatible device installed, run `gpuDevice(1)` in MATLAB.
 All GPU calls in this application are executed in a try-catch statement, and automatically revert to an equivalent (albeit longer) CPU based computation if not available or if the available memory is insufficient.

 To run this application, call the function `AutoSystematicError()` from MATLAB with no input arguments.
 As described below, the application will find all patient archives (filename appended with "_patient.xml") within a specified input directory and run the FMEA simulation.
 To change the search directory, edit the `inputDir` declaration statement in the function `AutoSystematicError()`.
-Similarly, the report files and directories can be modified by adjusting the `resultsCSV`, `dvhDir`, and `metricDir` statements.
-For more information on the report files, see [Report Files](README.md#report-files).
+When searching the input directory, the folder lists are intentionally randomized such that the plans are processed by the tool in a random order.

 Because this application runs without a user interface, it may also be executed via a terminal, as shown in the following example: